alvinr/data-modeling/aerospike/credit_debit/README.md

   print("{0}: Insufficient funds account:'{1}' amount:{2}".format(tx_id, record['from'], record['amt']))
 ```

 The main processing routine is ```process_debit_credit```, which checks if there is an available balance to support the transaction, and then performs the debit and credit.
 The ```check_funding``` function performs the balance check and then transitions the state machine.
-Finally we have the function process_insufficient_fundsto deal with the transition of the state machine if funds were not available.
+Finally we have the function ```process_insufficient_funds``` to deal with the transition of the state machine if funds were not available.

-## Process Deb
+## Process Debit
 Both the Debit and Credit have the same processing needs: the transaction needs to apply once, and only once.
 We do this by maintaining a transaction list on the account, which we can check if the transaction exists before debiting the account.
 We can achieve this by combining both operators into a single atomic operation:

 ```python